IL2HorusTeam/il2fb-mission-parser/docs/parsers/wing.rst

 :class:`~il2fb.parsers.mission.parsers.WingParser` is responsible for parsing ``Wing`` section.
 This section contains a list of defined air flights.

 Each line contains an ID of a single air flight.
-ID consists of regiment code, squadron number and flight number.
+ID consists of regiment code or default squadron prefix, squadron number and flight number.

 Section example::

   [Wing]
+    r0100
     1GvIAP12
     1GvIAP13